 Heinz College has an international reputation for the quality of its research.
 Our interdisciplinary environment creates exciting opportunities for collaboration and produces a breadth of research work not typically found in schools of our size.

-We host or are closely associated with these Carnegie Mellon research centers:
+We host or are closely associated with these CMU research centers:

 Center for Behavioral Decision Research (CBDR)

-The Center for Behavioral Decision Research (CBDR) supports new and existing research in the realm of Decision Science at Carnegie Mellon.
-Behavioral decision research builds on the fields of psychology, economics, neuroscience, and public policy to answer applied and theoretical questions of decision making.
-These goals are met through the Center's seminar series, small grants program, working paper series, and public experiment scheduling site.
+The Center for Behavioral Decision Research (CBDR) supports new and existing research in the Decision Sciences at Carnegie Mellon.
+Behavioral decision research builds on the fields of psychology, economics, neuroscience, and public policy to answer applied and theoretical questions of decision-making.
+These goals are met through the CBDR's seminar series, small grants program, working paper series, and public experiment scheduling site.

 Center for Economic Development (CED)

-For over 22 years, the Center for Economic Development at Carnegie Mellon University's Heinz College has conducted applied research to improve the institutions, communities, and economy of the Pittsburgh region.
-On September 30, 2009, its research mission was turned over to the students of Heinz College.
-Our students now have new and exciting learning opportunities in policy and practice via CED’s ten Executive Fellows, all top leaders for some of the most influential and innovative institutions involved in economic, community, and technology development in the region.
+For over 22 years, the Center for Economic Development (CED) at Carnegie Mellon University's Heinz College has conducted applied research to improve the institutions, communities, and economy of the Pittsburgh region.
+In 2009, its research mission was turned over to the students of Heinz College.
+Our students now have new and exciting learning opportunities in policy and practice via CED’s ten Executive Fellows, all top leaders from some of the most active and innovative institutions involved in the region's economic, community, and technology development.

-The Center for the Future of Work at Carnegie Mellon University's Heinz College is dedicated to exploring the impact of disruptive innovation on all sections of society and to developing policy interventions that ensure the benefits of these innovations are more widely shared.
-Through the center, Carnegie Mellon University faculty and students will study the interaction between present and emerging technologies to develop intelligent public policy that will define the workplace of the future, and help workers of all skill levels participate more fully in the new opportunities and prosperity that innovation brings.
+The Center for the Future of Work (FOW) at Carnegie Mellon University's Heinz College is dedicated to exploring the impact of disruptive innovation on all sections of society and to developing policy interventions to ensure that the benefits of these innovations are more widely shared.
+Through the center, CMU faculty and students will study the interaction between present and emerging technologies to develop intelligent public policy that will define the workplace of the future, and help workers of all skill levels participate more fully in the new opportunities and prosperity that innovation brings.

 Advances in computer technology often have the unfortunate consequence of introducing and/or exacerbating security vulnerabilities.
-These vulnerabilities can harm everyone from the home computer user to small businesses, large corporations and anyone dependent on the nation's telecommunications and financial systems.
+These vulnerabilities can harm everyone, from the home computer user to small businesses, large corporations or anyone else dependent on the nation's telecommunications and financial systems.
 To counter that threat, Carnegie Mellon University has launched a security initiative designed to protect all computer users from interference by cyber terrorists and hackers.
-The interdisciplinary team that will make up CyLab includes more than 50 researchers and 80 students from Carnegie Mellon's College of Engineering, School of Computer Science, H. John Heinz III College and the CERT Coordination Center of the Software Engineering Institute.
+The interdisciplinary team that makes up CyLab includes more than 50 researchers and 80 students from CMU's College of Engineering, School of Computer Science, and Heinz College, as well as the CERT Coordination Center of the Software Engineering Institute.

 Event and Pattern Detection Lab (EPD Lab)

-The Event and Pattern Detection Lab (EPD Lab) conducts research that will advance the state of art in large-scale pattern detection in multiple ways, including new statistical methods, new algorithms and data structures, and new machine learning methods.
+The Event and Pattern Detection Lab (EPD Lab) conducts research that will advance the state of the art in large-scale pattern detection in multiple ways, including new statistical methods, new algorithms and data structures, and new machine learning methods.
 EPD Lab also brings applied statistical and computational techniques to solve societal problems.
-The lab is particularly focused on solving problems that benefit the public good, problems that range from public health and patient care, to law enforcement and urban analytics, to human rights and conflict.
-Some examples include - detecting emerging outbreaks of disease, predicting violent crime hot-spots, and using 311 call data to predict and prevent rodent infestations in Chicago.
-To learn more about EPD Lab's ongoing projects, please see this page.
+The lab is particularly focused on solving problems that benefit the public good, problems that include public health, patient care, law enforcement, urban analytics, human rights, and conflict.

-iLab at Carnegie Mellon's Heinz College is an inter-disciplinary research center consisting of faculty and students from the Heinz College, the Department of Statistics, the Department of Machine Learning, the School of Computer Science and the Tepper School of Business.
+iLab at Carnegie Mellon University's Heinz College is an inter-disciplinary research center consisting of faculty and students from Heinz College, the Department of Statistics, the Department of Machine Learning, the School of Computer Science and the Tepper School of Business.

 Initiative for Digital Entertainment Analytics (IDEA)

-The Initiative for Digital Entertainment Analytics (IDEA) at Carnegie Mellon University will conduct research into timely public policy and managerial questions raised by the emergence of digital distribution channels for entertainment content.
+The Initiative for Digital Entertainment Analytics (IDEA) at Carnegie Mellon University conducts research into timely public policy and managerial questions raised by the emergence of digital distribution channels for entertainment content.
 Growth of the Internet and mobile devices has created new distribution opportunities in the entertainment industry as companies innovate to meet changes in consumer demand, and has given rise to new business challenges from digital piracy networks, bringing issues of copyright, intellectual property, and counterfeiting to the forefront.
-IDEA is an interdisciplinary university-wide effort led by acclaimed CMU professors Michael D. Smith and Rahul Telang from the H. John Heinz III College.
+IDEA is an interdisciplinary university-wide effort led by acclaimed CMU professors Michael D. Smith and Rahul Telang from the Heinz College of Information Systems and Public Policy.

 Institute for Social Innovation

-Established in 2006 and housed at the Heinz College, Carnegie Mellon’s Institute for Social Innovation (ISI) is a multi-disciplinary institute providing CMU students, faculty, and researchers with a variety of applied learning opportunities to design, prototype, and launch financially sustainable ventures, projects, and policy initiatives for social good.
+Established in 2006 and housed at Heinz College, Carnegie Mellon University’s Institute for Social Innovation (ISI) is a multi-disciplinary institute providing CMU students, faculty, and researchers with a variety of applied learning opportunities to design, prototype, and launch financially sustainable ventures, projects, and policy initiatives for social good.
 In addition, the ISI conducts applied research to generate new insights that advance the field of social innovation and entrepreneurship.

-Carnegie Mellon University has established Metro21 as a multi-disciplinary research and educational initiative.
+Carnegie Mellon University established Metro21 as a multi-disciplinary research and educational initiative.
 Its goal is to research, design, develop, deploy, and evaluate solutions to the challenges affecting the economy and quality of life in metro areas.
-Metro21 will explore deep synergies among sensing, analytics, evaluation methodology, and sustainable design, and will emphasize deployment.
-In addition to local partnerships in southwestern Pennsylvania, Metro21 also intends to reach out to other universities and metros to build a Metro21 Network of partners to research and deploy solutions that can be applied around the nation and the globe.
+Metro21 will explore deep synergies among sensing, analytics, evaluation methodology, and sustainable design, with an emphasis on deployment.
+In addition to local partnerships in southwestern Pennsylvania, Metro21 is a founding member of MetroLab Network, a nationwide collaborative for urban innovation which to date includes 41 cities, 4 counties, and 55 universities organized in more than 35 regional city-university partnerships.

 Program of Research and Outreach on Gender Equity in Society (PROGRESS)

 The Program for Research and Outreach on Gender Equity in Society (PROGRESS) seeks to undertake and disseminate research on issues related to gender equality and to develop partnerships with other organizations to help women gain equity in society.
-Women often suffer from gross economic inequities in society and PROGRESS strives to address these disparities by targeting young women to teach them the importance of negotiation and how to do it effectively.
-Working with partners that focus on young women, we hope to overcome socialized behaviors in them that may be hindering the progress of women as they become adults and enter the workforce.
+Women often suffer gross economic inequities in society, and PROGRESS strives to address these disparities by teaching young women the importance of negotiation and how to do it effectively.
+Working with partner organizations that focus on issues facing young women, we hope to overcome socialized behaviors that may hinder the progress of women as they become adults and enter the workforce.

 Traffic21 is a multi-disciplinary research initiative of Carnegie Mellon University.
-Its goal is to design, test, deploy and evaluate information and communications technology based solutions to address the problems facing the the transportation system of the Pittsburgh region.
-Traffic21 will leverage Carnegie Mellon University’s leadership in relevant areas such as critical infrastructure, transportation access, transportation routing, human factors, artificial intelligence, web applications and autonomous vehicles.
+Its goal is to design, test, deploy, and evaluate information and communications technology-based solutions that address the problems facing the transportation system of the Pittsburgh region.
+Traffic21 leverages Carnegie Mellon University’s leadership in relevant areas such as critical infrastructure, transportation access, transportation routing, human factors, artificial intelligence, web applications, and autonomous vehicles.